beanmasheen/jellyfin-movie-list/README.md

 ### Main Function:
     The main function fetches the movie data and saves it to an Excel file named movies.xlsx.

+## Explanation of cleanup script

+### Extract the relevant information from the 'Name' column.

+### Split the data into separate columns for name, quality, and release date.

 ## Required libraries:
 **requests** for making API calls.